 Airservices seeks opportunities to minimise aircraft noise, for example by trialling new procedures.
 Often these trials are undertaken as a result of issues raised by communities.
 Airservices publishes reports on these trials and reviews, which are available on airport information pages.
 Airservices also undertakes periodic reviews of existing noise abatement procedures at airports.
 Airservices commitment to Aircraft Noise Management informs the community on our commitment to minimising and, where possible, reducing the impact of aircraft noise with a view to achieving world’s best practice in aircraft noise management.
 Airservices and Australian Airports Association have developed a website with more information on aircraft noise.

 The Civil Aviation Safety Authority (CASA) will be conducting flight validation safety checks around airports and navigation aid sites at various locations around West Australia.
 These are Beermullah, Karratha, Learmonth, Meekatharra, Newman, Paraburdoo, Pearce, and Wiluna and will occur between Friday 28 July and Thursday 3 August.
 A twin-engine aircraft will conduct a series of low-level flights to check flight paths and navigation aids and also check for any new obstacles within an area up to 35 kilometres from the aerodrome.
 An uncommon flying pattern may be observed.

-The Civil Aviation Safety Authority (CASA) will be conducting flight validation safety checks between 21 March and 24 March at and around East Sale and Melbourne airports between 22-25 February.
+The Civil Aviation Safety Authority (CASA) will be conducting flight validation safety checks between 21 March and 24 March at and around Port Macquarie, Williamtown, Tamworth, and Dubbo Airports.
 A twin-engine aircraft will conduct a series of low-level flights to check flight paths and navigation aids and also check for any new obstacles within an area up to 35 kilometres from Perth Airport.
 An uncommon flying pattern may be observed.

 Mackay Airport Queensland July 2017